DerGuru/The-Resonant/Chapters/P2-07 - Industrial Yard.md

 “Meter survey,” Lina said.
 “Contractor class.
 You carry the forms.
 Jason carries the keys to nothing.”

 Lina’s hands stayed in her jacket.
-“Gate latch is aluminum—clean.
+“Gate latch is aluminum - clean.
 Camera on the corner box is cosmetic; the cable feeds nothing.
 We’re walking.”

 They walked.
 The chain‑link gave under Jason’s palm like an instrument deciding whether to be tuned.
 Inside, angle‑iron racks held crates that remembered weight.
 Faded **safety posters** explained things everyone once knew.